DevExpress/devextreme-documentation/api-reference/10 UI Components/Component/3 Methods/option(optionName_optionValue).md

 ---
 ---
 ##### shortDescription
-Updates the value of a single option.
+Updates the value of a single property.

 ##### param(optionName): String
 The option's name or full path.